akovanev/kovanev.github.io/_posts/2020-07-29-When-async-code-becomes-sync.md

 Ends SimulateAsync.
 Worker threads count = 1.
 Managed thread Id 4 Ends Main.
 Worker threads count = 1.
 Managed thread Id 4</code></pre>

 When the main thread (with Id 1) reached <code>Task simulateTask = SimulateAsync();</code> it stepped into that method and ran until <code>await Task.Delay(1);</code>.
 As it was not possible to complete the command immediately, the thread returned to the <code>Main</code> and continued until <code>await simulateTask;</code>.
-Having found that the task is not completed yet, the thread with Id 1 has stopped.
+Having found that the task is not completed yet, the thread with Id 1 has suspended.
 In the same situation, if it were a worker but not the main console application thread, it would return to the <code>ThreadPool</code>.
 Once <code>await Task.Delay</code> was finished, the execution engine was notified of that.
 It assigned a free background thread (with Id 4) to continue on <code>SimulateAsync</code>.
 That also explains why the worker (or background) threads count was increased by one.

  To show when the <code>async</code> code may run synchronously the example above will be modified so the delay is set to zero.